Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 The Dreame L10s Ultra is sold as:
 - Dreame L10s Ultra

+It is **not sold** as the L10s Ultra **Gen2**.<br/>
+That's a completely different robot with a confusing name that is **not** supported.

+You can tell the L10s Ultra from the unsupported but confusingly similar named L10 Ultra or the L10s Ultra Gen2 by its AI obstacle avoidance camera + the lack of an extendable mop.

 #### Comments

 Rooting is relatively easy.
 Usage of [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) is highly recommended.